Henryk Gulbinowicz: Early life and priesthood

 Henryk Roman Gulbinowicz was born on 17 October 1923 in Wilno, Poland (now Vilnius, Lithuania).
 He grew up in Szukiszki (Šukiškės).
 He entered the archdiocesan seminary where he completed his secondary studies, upon being transferred to Białystok.

 Archbishop Romuald Jalbrzykowski ordained him as a priest on 18 June 1950, and he was an associate pastor at Szudzialowo.
 After a year of parish experience, he was sent to Lublin to continue his preparation in theology at the Catholic University of Lublin.
 He earned a doctorate in moral theology in 1955.
 From 1956 to 1959 he was university chaplain in Białystok.
 He then taught in the seminary at Warmia, while also working in the diocesan Curia of Olsztyn.

 Episcopacy

 On 12 January 1970, Pope Paul VI appointed him titular Bishop of Acci and made him apostolic administrator of the Polish section of the Archdiocese of Vilnius (Białystok).
 The following 8 February he received his episcopal consecration from Cardinal Stefan Wyszyński.
-In charge of the church community, he was responsible for the reorganization of the diaconate and he also promoted the construction of new parishes.
-Beginning in 1944, despite wartime conditions, he furthered the growth of religious life in his area by creating in Białystok the Parish Catechetics Center and reviving the trimestral publication "Wiadomości Kościelne Archidiecezij w Białystoku" (Church news of the archdiocese of Białystok).

 On 3 January 1976, he became Archbishop of Wrocław.
-While guiding this local church during these years, he created many pastoral centers in this large region.
-In addition, he founded the biweekly "Nowe Życie" (New Life) and crowned the statue of the Virgin as protector of the famous shrine of Wambierzyce in Lower Silesia, which is a pilgrimage center.

 A few days before martial law was imposed in 1981, the local Solidarity union branch withdrew from its bank account 80 million zlotys, the equivalent of today's USD $100 million, and deposited the cash with Gulbinowicz, who hid it from the communist regime during Solidarity's delegalisation.